 Traditional Foods Post Contact

 Canada’s colonial past is marked by a steady erosion of indigenous food traditions, a process aided by the use of food and food sovereignty as a weapon against indigenous peoples (2).
 This complex issue deserves more than can be offered through this recipe – for further reading, this is a good place to start The History Of Food In Canada Is A History of Colonization.

 Dandelion was used as a food and medicine by Indigenous people, though it may have been introduced post-contact.
-I use dandelion in this Dandelion Root Latte Recipe and have written about Dandelion Root Benefits, How To Harvest and Women’s Health here.
+I love using dandelion in this Dandelion Root Latte Recipe and have written about Dandelion Root Benefits, How To Harvest and Women’s Health here.